8 Amazing Fake Wood Flooring Options for 2023 | FlooringStores

 Engineered hardwood isn’t actually fake wood flooring.
 It is real wood.

 Engineered wood is comparable in price, durability, maintenance, and versatility to solid wood.
-It’s a type of “fake wood flooring” that’s not just close to the real thing—it is the real thing.
+It’s not ”fake”, or just close to the real thing—it is the real thing.

 Suffice to say that engineered wood disadvantages are few and far between.